-How did the efforts of the committee you chaired inform or influence the first years of the Council?
+How did the initial efforts of the committee you chaired inform of influence the first years of the council?

 I was the chair of a subcommittee that was related to drug and alcohol issues.
 Everybody pretty much agreed that all the vessels needed to be dry and the drug testing should be standard operating procedure.